MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/manual-intervention.md

 ---
-title: Manual intervention task for Microsoft VSTS and TFS
+title: Manual intervention task for Azure Pipelines and TFS
-description: Build and release task to pause an active deployment within an environment with a build or release pipeline in VSTS and TFS ms.assetid: 2717783B-7754-4888-9A79-8DB5EC74626A ms.prod: devops ms.technology: devops-cicd
+description: Build and release task to pause an active deployment within an environment with a build or release pipeline in Azure Pipelines and TFS ms.assetid: 2717783B-7754-4888-9A79-8DB5EC74626A ms.prod: devops ms.technology: devops-cicd